karmada-io/karmada/docs/proposals/hpa/federated-hpa.md

 The workload can be spread into multiple member clusters when the `spec.replicas` in the control plane is greater than `1`.
 The disaster of one member cluster and control plane can be tolerated because the workload can be scaled in other member clusters.
 But if the `spec.replicas` is `1`, the workload and HPA resource would only be spread into one member cluster.
 If the member cluster and control plane are out of service in the same time, the workload can't be scaled.

 ### How to integrate with and migrate from existing HPA resources
-For some scenarios, people may want a friendly mechanism to control what HPA resources can be controled by `FederatedHPAController`
+For some scenarios, people may want a friendly mechanism to control what HPA resources can be controlled by `FederatedHPAController`
 1. There are already many HPA resources in the control plane managed by `PropagationPolicy` and `OverridePolicy` before the Karmada support FederatedHPA natively.
 For some risk concerns, the administrator of the platform wants to migrate these HPA resources to be managed by the FederatedHPAController step by step.
 1. There are already many HPA resources in the control plane managed by `PropagationPolicy` and `OverridePolicy` before the Karmada support FederatedHPA natively.
 But in the same Karmada control plane, some users want to use the native FederatedHPA but others want to remain the old ways.
 The FederatedHPA should not conflict with the HPA resources managed by the old ways.